Analysis: Taking on Trump is Biden’s reluctant calling

 Biden didn’t mention the former president by name even once in Thursday’s remarks.
 But he fired off zingers and reprimands aimed directly at Trump and the party that has increasingly cast itself in his image.

-Trump, said Biden, is not just as a former president, but a defeated one whose “bruised ego matters more to him than our democracy.”
+Trump, said Biden, is not just a former president, but a defeated one whose “bruised ego matters more to him than our democracy.”

 He refuted Trump’s “big lie” — three of them, actually — and efforts to continue to sow doubt about the conduct of an election that even the former president’s own attorney general and judicial picks determined to be fair and free of significant misconduct.